Ralph Koltai: Career as a set designer

+Interviews

+Koltai was interviewed by Sue Lawley in 1998 for the BBC radio programme Desert Island Discs.

-National Life Stories conducted an oral history interview (C1173/01) with Hudson in 2002–2003 for its An Oral History of Theatre Design collection held by the British Library.
+National Life Stories conducted an oral history interview (C1173/01) with Koltai in 2002–2003 for its An Oral History of Theatre Design collection held by the British Library.
 Koltai also took part in Rambert's 90th anniversary oral history project, talking about his work for dance.

 The year before his death, Koltai was interviewed for TheatreVOICE at the Victoria and Albert Museum by Heather Neill.
 Of his career, he said “Whatever talent I had, it was instinct; I’ve never made a decision.
 I often arrive at the resolution by accident.
 The talent that I have is to recognise the accident when it happens.”

 Honours

 Koltai was made a Commander of the Order of the British Empire (CBE) in the 1983 New Year Honours and was recognised as a Royal Designer for Industry (RDI) by the Royal Society of Arts in 1984.
-He appeared as a castaway on the BBC Radio programme Desert Island Discs on 23 August 1998.